An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks

 \subsubsection{1D Residual Network (ResNet)}

-A ResNet is a deep CNN that uses residual connection between blocks~\cite{He_2016}.
-The hyperparameters for the 1D ResNet used in the evaluation was taken from Fawaz et al.~\cite{IsmailFawaz2018}, who saw improvements using data augmentation for time series.
+A ResNet is a deep CNN that uses residual connections between blocks~\cite{He_2016}.
+The hyperparameters for the 1D ResNet used in the evaluation were taken from Fawaz et al.~\cite{IsmailFawaz2018}, who saw improvements using data augmentation for time series.
 As shown in Fig.~\ref{fig:networks}~(b), this version deviates from the original proposal of ResNet~\cite{He_2016} by containing only three residual blocks with varying filter lengths and no max pooling.
+The first block uses three layers of 64 1D convolutions, the second block has three layers of 128 1D convolutions, and the third block has three layers of 128 convolutions.
 Each residual block contains three convolutional layers with filter size 8, 5, and 3.
 Each convolution is followed by batch normalization~\cite{batchnorm} and ReLU activation functions.
 In addition, the residual connection connects the input of each residual block to the input of the next block using an addition operation.
+The last two layers of the ResNet include a Global Average Pooling~(GAP) layer and an output layer with softmax.
 All of the network parameters for the ResNet were initialized using Glorot's Uniform initialization~\cite{glorot2010understanding}.
 Finally, the network was trained using Adam optimizer~\cite{kingma2014adam} with the initial learning rate set to 0.001 and the exponential decay rates of the first and second momentum estimates set to 0.9 and 0.999 respectively, as per~\cite{IsmailFawaz2018}.